hermangroup/docs/votingnodes/setup.rst

    - Collateral Requirement: 100 HTA
    - A little extra HTA for registration transactions: 1-5 HTA
    - Internet access on home network.
-   - A computer running Windows, MacOS, or Linux.
+   - A computer running Windows or Linux.
+MacOS coming soon.

 In this guide, we will setup a Voting Node with collateral of 100.
 If you are looking to setup a Content Distribution Masternode with collateral of 5000 please see the appropriate guide for that.